nitiinkk/Airline-Booking-Backend-Project/FlightandSevice/Readme.md

 | updatedAt | datetime     | NO   |     | NULL    |                |
 +-----------+--------------+------+-----+---------+----------------+
 ```

-### about sequelize
-- used `npx sequelize init` command
-- This will create following folders
-    - config, contains config file, which tells CLI how to connect with database
-    - models, contains all models for your project
-    - migrations, contains all migration files(helps to make incremental changes(add, update, remove) to table)
-    - seeders, contains all seed files (used to populate database table with sample or test data)

 ### Command to generate seeders
 - `npx sequelize-cli seed:generate --name add-airports` creates a sedder file